These Chocolate Crinkle Cookies are easily one of my favorite recipes ever.

 They’re soft and moist inside, and yet the outside has a slight crisp to them.
 If you like brownies with crackly tops (who doesn’t?) then you’re going to LOVE these chocolate crinkle cookies.

-Each of these cookies is only 60 calories, contains 4g of protein, and is gluten-free and sugar-free.
+Each of these cookies is only 85 calories, contains 5g of protein, and is completely gluten-free!

 How to make healthy chocolate crinkle cookies

-Once you have mixed up the ingredients for your chocolate cookie dough, we have to let the dough chill for one hour.
+Once you’ve mixed up your cookie dough, you’ll have to let it chill in the fridge for one hour.

 Since the “crinkle” effect is so important for these cookies, chilling is essential.
-By chilling the dough, it prevents the cookies from spreading, allowing us to create that crackly effect after they are baked.
+Chilling the dough prevents the cookies from spreading too much, allowing us to create that crackly effect after they are baked.

 If you skip the chilling process, your cookies will spread thinner and you won’t achieve the same crinkle effect.

-Once the dough has chilled, we’re going to roll 9 cookie dough balls and generously coat them in powdered sugar substitute (or regular powdered sugar).
+Once the dough has chilled, we’re going to roll 8 cookie dough balls and generously coat them in powdered sugar substitute (or regular confectioners sugar).

 Bake the cookies at 350 degrees F for 8 minutes.